derailed/k9s/README.md

   | `~/.config/k9s` | `~/Library/Application Support/k9s` | `%LOCALAPPDATA%\k9s`  |

   > NOTE: This is still in flux and will change while in pre-release stage!

+You can now override the context portForward default address configuration by setting an env variable that can override all clusters portForward local address using `K9S_DEFAULT_PF_ADDRESS=a.b.c.d`

   ```yaml
   # $XDG_CONFIG_HOME/k9s/config.yaml